Joy Anne Sterling – Partner/CEO

 Joy served on the Board of Trustees of the Leakey Foundation for ten years and is a member of National Geographic’s Grosvenor Council.
 She is the author of A Cultivated Life, published by Random House.

-Her passion projects include expanding broadband into rural communities and ensuring all Californians have access to clean, reliable drinking water.
+As Chair of the California Democratic Party Rural Caucus, her passion projects include expanding broadband into rural communities and ensuring all Californians have access to clean, reliable drinking water.